pratikalladi/cs225-final-project/README.md

 Test Cases are as follows:

-* Test Case 1: tests that distance function works properly
+* Test Case 1: tests that Haversine distance function works properly

 * Test Case 2: tests that Dijkstra's algorithm works on a basic graph